 - Readings will be taken with your eyes closed.
 You may be given a mental task to do, such as an arithmetic problem, during this part of the test.
 Readings will be taken while you look straight ahead and to each side.

-- Readings will be taken while your eyes follow the back-and-forth movement of a pendulum.
+- Readings will be taken while your eyes follow the back-and-forth movement of a pendulum or light.

 - Readings will be taken while you move your head from side to side and up and down.
 You may be asked to move your body (as well as your head) into different positions.